 There are many types of prescribed activities which can generate VEECs in the VEU program.
 A PBA M&V project is a stand-alone prescribed activity.
-You (as the AP) do not have to refer to existing activities, except for lighting upgrades.
-All lighting upgrades under the VEU program require any lighting equipment installed to be on the Register of Products (www.veu-registry.vic.gov.au/register-products), and the old lighting equipment and control gear must be decommissioned in accordance with the principal VEET Regulations and as detailed in Section 6.3 of this document.
+You (as the accredited person) do not have to refer to other activities in the program, except for lighting upgrades.
+All lighting upgrades under the VEU program require any lighting equipment installed to be on the VEU Register of Products and the old lighting equipment and control gear must be decommissioned in accordance with the VEET Regulations and as detailed in Section 7.3 of this document.